TOP THRILL DRAGSTER: The Inside Track on Cedar Point’s “Coaster Wars” Icon from High Octane Origins to Relaunch

 In response, coaster enthusiasts raced to mock-up solutions for the ride, imagining arcing swing launches, extended layouts with speed-racing second halves, massive twisting towers, and even dreams of stealing back the coaster crown by extending the ride’s top hat to surpass 500 feet.
 Surely the equivalent of coaster enthusiast fan fiction, such dreams were fun… so long as you didn’t let them recalibrate your expectations.

-- Which manufacturer would take lead on any inevitable reimagining?
+• Which manufacturer would take lead on any inevitable reimagining?
 Would Intamin put in a bid for fixing their problematic roller coaster?
 If they did, would Cedar Fair even look at it?
-Would else could be capable of working on such an extreme, extraordinary coaster?
+Who else could even be capable of working on such an extreme, extraordinary coaster – much less interested in pursuing it?

-- What would the re-builder do about the troublesome, expensive hydraulic launch that almost certainly wouldn’t survive a rebuild?
-After all, the business of launching roller coasters had changed tremendously since Intamin’s Accelerator model launched in 2002, and nearly all hydraulic launch coasters were regarded as expensive, temperamental, frustrating installations to one degree or another.
+• What would the (re)manufacturer do about the troublesome, expensive hydraulic launch system?
+After all, the business of launching roller coasters had changed tremendously since Intamin’s Accelerator model launched in 2002, and nearly all remaining hydraulic launch coasters were regarded as expensive, temperamental, frustrating installations to one degree or another.

 On June 27, 2023, @CedarPoint tweeted out a white roller coaster structural component (above), signaling a “first delivery” with a checkered flag emoji.
 The mystery track segment coincided with major work on the coaster itself.